The Essential Plan for Cats is designed for adult cats that spend their time exclusively indoors.

 The Essential Plan for Cats covers your cat’s annual wellness needs with some amazing membership perks.
 It includes two semi-annual wellness exams, core vaccinations, and the Essential Profile for Cats.

-Members receive medical exams at no cost and a 10% discount on most products and services outside of the Plan.
+Pets on a Plan receive medical exams at no cost and a 10% discount on most products and services outside of the Plan.
 Plans last a full year!

 The 10% discount applies to Bravecto Plus when purchased in the clinic.
 Bravecto Plus prevents infestations from fleas, ticks, heartworms, and intestinal parasites for 2 months.